 Some of the most notable constants in the ACT are the challenges that are used to test the college readiness of high school students.
 You have to be fully aware of what these are if you’re going to craft an effective study plan for the said test.
 That said, the best ACT prep book is a must!

 What exactly are challenges that you will face in the ACT?
-Here are four that you should take note of:
+Apart from acquiring the knowledge of general test taking strategies, here are four that you should take note of regarding ACT: